pauleveritt/tagstr-site/docs/pep.rst

 How To Teach This
 =================

-TODO Use decorators as an example
-TODO Explain that library authors will give domain-specific stuff that eases teaching

 Tag strings have several audiences: consumers of tag functions, authors of tag functions, and framework authors who provide interesting machinery for tag